bevinkatti/WeatherCanvas/README.md

 Demo
 - Animated demo GIF placeholder:
   ![demo](assets/demo.gif)
-  (Replace `assets/demo.gif` with a high-quality demo in the repo for best presentation.)

 Why Weather Canvas?
 - Minimal and fast: Tauri + Vite keeps the app lightweight.